adonisjs/v5-docs/content/guides/fundamentals/async-local-storage.md

 ```

 ## How should it be used?
-At this point, you can consider Async local storage as a request-specific global state.
+At this point, you can consider Async Local Storage as a request-specific global state.
 [Global state or variables are generally considered bad](https://wiki.c2.com/?GlobalVariablesAreBad) as they make testing and debugging a lot harder.

-Node.js Async local storage can get even trickier if you are not careful enough to access the local storage within the HTTP request.
+Node.js Async Local Storage can get even trickier if you are not careful enough to access the local storage within the HTTP request.

-We recommend you still write your code as you were writing earlier (passing `ctx` by reference), even if you have access to the async local storage.
+We recommend you still write your code as you were writing earlier (passing `ctx` by reference), even if you have access to the Async Local Storage.
 Passing data by reference conveys a clear execution path and makes it easier to test your code in isolation.

-### Then why have you introduced async local storage?
+### Then why have you introduced Async Local Storage?
-Async local storage shines with the APM tools.
-The tools that collect performance metrics from your app and help you debug/pinpoint problems.
+Async Local Storage shines with APM tools, which collect performance metrics from your app to help you debug and pinpoint problems.

 Before ALS, there was no simple way for APM tools to relate different resources with a given HTTP request.
 For example, It can show you the time taken by a given SQL query but cannot tell you which HTTP request executed that query.